RmndB/vulkan-herewego/README.md

 - Dynamic states for the viewport and scissors => no need to recreate the Graphics Pipeline after SwapChain recreation

 GLFW specific implementations :
-- Look around
+- Look around when dragging with left mouse button
-- Pause
+- Pause when hitting escape
+- Moving forward/backward when scrolling